KARNATISAITHARUN/documentation/policies/policy-language.md

 The ShiftLeft Policy Language is used to create and manage Policies.
 The Policy Language is made up of three types of directives:

-* **[Tagging Directives](#tagging-directives).** Exposed methods, interface interactions and transformations are determined by tagging the [Code Property Graph (CPG)](../introduction/understanding-cpg.md) based on syntax-patterns.
+* **[Tagging](#tagging-directives).** Exposed methods, interface interactions and transformations are tagged in the [Code Property Graph (CPG)](../introduction/understanding-cpg.md) based on syntax-patterns.
 The Policy contains tagging directives to encode these patterns.

-* **[Flow Description Directives](#flow-description-directives).** The Policy specifies patterns for information flows that, when observed, should be reported as possible instances of vulnerabilities, particularly data leaks.
+* **[Flow Description](#flow-description-directives).** The Policy specifies patterns for information flows that should be reported as possible instances of vulnerabilities, particularly data leaks.

-* **[Taint Semantics (Advanced) Directives](#taint-semantics-directives).** At the lowest level of abstraction, Policies define taint semantics.
+* **[(Advanced) Taint Semantics](#taint-semantics-directives).** At the lowest level of abstraction, Policies define taint semantics.
 These directives map between method input and output parameters that express propagation of taint.
 This information is stored in the ICFG and can subsequently be accessed by static taint tracking algorithms.

-Using each of these directives is documented in detail, with examples of how they are employed in the default Policy.
+Specifying each type of directive is documented in detail, with examples of how they are employed in the default Policy.

-Note that for more complex use cases that may require additional features and/or integration with other services, [contact us](https://www.shiftleft.io/contact/) if you want to implement advanced use cases with [custom Policies](custom-policy.md).
+Note that for more complex Policy use cases that may require additional features and/or integration with other services, [contact us](https://www.shiftleft.io/contact/).

 ## Tagging Directives

 ### Tagging Directives to Mark IO Endpoints, Transformations and Exposed Methods

 As a result of invoking library methods, data may be read from the outside world or written to it.
-Tagging directives can be used to inform ShiftLeft about these methods.
-These directives result in tagging of the CPG with a set of predefined tags that ShiftLeft can use.
+Tagging directives are  used to inform ShiftLeft about these methods.
+These directives result in tagging the CPG.

-The Policy Language provides the IO, TRANSFORMER and EXPOSED directives to tag IO endpoints, transformers and exposed methods, respectively.
+The Policy Language provides the IO, TRANSFORMER and EXPOSED tagging directives to for IO endpoints, transformers and exposed methods, respectively.
 The directives all follow the format

 ```
 $command label = METHOD -f "$fullName" [{ (PAR -i $i|RET|INST) "(SOURCE|SINK|DESCRIPTOR|DESCRIPTOR_USE)" }]
 ```

 where

-* `$command` is either IO, TRANSFORMER or EXPOSED
+* `$command` Either IO, TRANSFORMER or EXPOSED
-* `$fullName` is a method signature
+* `$fullName` Method signature
-* `$i` is a parameter number.
+* `$i` Parameter number.

 ### IO Tagging Directives

 Employed to describe the effects of calls to external libraries.
-An example is the following line from the default Policy for "java.io.FileInputStream":
+An example is the following directive from the default Policy for "java.io.FileInputStream":

 ```
 IO file = METHOD -f "java.io.FileInputStream.read:int(byte[])" { PAR -i 1 "SOURCE" }
 ```

-This line specifies that, upon invoking the  method "java.io.FileInputStream.read:int(byte[]), its first parameter serves as a data source, and that this is data read from a file.
+This directive specifies that, upon invoking the  method "java.io.FileInputStream.read:int(byte[]), its first parameter serves as a data source, and that this is data read from a file.
 Similarly,  the method "java.io.FileInputStream.read:int()"  introduces an integer read from a file into the program.
-This can be encoded via the Policy line
+This can be encoded via the Policy directive

 ```
 IO file = METHOD -f "java.io.FileInputStream.read:int()" { RET "SOURCE" }